1973 in film

-The year 1973 in film involved some significant events.
+This page covers significant events of the year 1973 in film.

+Warner Bros. and Walt Disney Studios celebrated their 50th anniversaries.

 Highest-grossing films

 United States and Canada

 The top ten 1973 released films by box office gross in the United States and Canada are as follows:

 Outside North America

 The highest-grossing 1973 films in countries outside of North America.

 Worldwide gross revenue

 The following table lists known worldwide gross revenue figures for several high-grossing films that originally released in 1973.
 Note that this list is incomplete and is therefore not representative of the highest-grossing films worldwide in 1973.
-The worldwide revenue for The Sting, for example, is not known.
 This list also includes gross revenue from later re-releases.

 The year's highest-grossing actor worldwide was Hong Kong martial arts film star Bruce Lee, who died the same year.